Home / Platform

 From signed-off scope to live monthly outputs in 12 weeks

-Each node ships in a fixed three-month sprint.
+Each node ships in a fixed three-month sprint: ontology, rules and outputs delivered together.
 We pilot in parallel with your existing reporting so nothing breaks.

 Weeks 1–2